luxiaotong/Notes/CFA/SS1-Standards.md

 ​	Members must comply with local law, his country's laws, or the Code and Standards.

+​	Approach supervisor -> Dissociate -> Resign

+ 	(If you know that violations of laws are taking place, approach supervisor first.
+If they will not, then you must dissociate from the activity.
+If this cannot be accomplished, you have to resign from the firm.)

 ### (B) Independency and Objectivity

 ​	Members must not offer,solicit, or accept any gift or compensation that could be expected to compromise their own or another's indepenence and objectivity.